 You must fill all the gaps before clicking ‘Check Answers!’

-The energy stored by an object due to its position in a gravitational field is called potential energygravitational potential energyelastic potential energykinetic energythermal energychemical energy.
+The energy stored by an object due to its position in a gravitational field is called potential energygravitational potential energyelastic potential energykinetic energychemical energythermal energy.

 This is your 1st attempt!
 You get 3 marks for each one you get right.
 Good luck!